mobilebarn/UNIFIED_COMMERCE/CATEGORY_BROWSING_SUMMARY.md

 # Category Browsing with Subcategories Implementation Summary

 ## Overview
-This document summarizes the implementation of hierarchical category browsing with subcategories in the Unified Commerce platform.
+This document summarizes the implementation of hierarchical category browsing with subcategories in Retail OS.
 The implementation enables users to navigate through parent-child category relationships and view products organized in a hierarchical structure.

 ## Backend Implementation